-With Open Enrollment for Medicare in full swing, it’s important to know your benefits and how they work together.
+It’s important to know your benefits and how they work together.
 Here is an easy to understand article so you fully understand Medicare’s Parts in order to customize coverage that works for you!
 Here at Total Benefit Solutions, Inc we have highly trained and certified Medicare Enrollment Specialists to help you each step along the way.
-If your Medicare options confuse you, or you just want the piece of mind of having a Broker review your needs prior to selecting a plan, feel free to reach out to us at 215-355-2121!
-You only have until December 7th to choose a plan for 2019.
+If your Medicare options confuse you, or you just want the piece of mind of having an impartial review your needs prior to selecting a plan, feel free to reach out to us at 215-355-2121!

 Medicare Part A helps cover hospital costs.